gitlovenotwar/quick-frontend-kit/README.md

 ### Client Workflow
 - an action will be dispatched through actions defined in each action types.
-- saga will listen to any actions to fire side effects, call apis, etc...
+- reducer async actions will received those calls and handle the side effects. (ie. api calls, etc...)
-- saga will dispatch success / fail which will receive then through reducers
+- an action will be then dispatched after those side effect calls which will be received on reducers